ematsuno/MLAI_Emeritus_Course_23/README.md

 **2.1 Behaviour Analysis**

 The acceptance of Coffee coupons is primarily influenced by the presence of children.
-The acceptance of Coffee coupons increases as the number of passengers increase.
+The acceptance of Coffee coupons increases as the number of passengers increases.

 $\color{green}{Hypothesis}$`Coffee House coupon acceptance is driven by people who have children.`